What are the TOP natural wonders of Australia? We’re glad you asked.

 The Great Barrier Reef

-The world’s largest coral reef system that consists of more than 2 900 individual reefs that spread on more than 900 islands is a breathtaking place.
+The world’s largest coral reef system which consists of more than 2 900 individual reefs spread on more than 900 islands is a breathtaking place.
 It is the only living structure on Earth that can be seen from outer space and one of Seven Wonders of the Natural World

 The only area in the world where you can see Stromatolites, 26 threatened Australian mammal species, nearly 250 species of bird, almost 150 species of reptile and more than 320 fish species at one place.
-Not only that, the nature is intact and the only way to reach it is by air, sea or four wheel drive.
+Not only that, nature is intact and the only way to reach it is by air, sea or four-wheel drive.

 Kati Thanda – Lake Eyre

-Australia’s largest salt lake is a place of pure wildness and certainly an unforgettable landscape of opposite extremes, it is as dry as a desert at times and one of world’s 20 largest lakes at other.
+Australia’s largest salt lake is a place of pure wildness and certainly an unforgettable landscape of opposite extremes, it is as dry as a desert at times and one of world’s 20 largest lakes at other time.
 Scenic flights are the best way to capture its entire beauty.